 Given that surrogacy is highly regulated under Canadian law, lawyers play a critical role as they assist parties by providing services such as: drafting a Surrogacy Agreement, information about the legal framework in Canada, and establishing parentage for the intended parents.

-Please look for my final article coming in May 2022: Part III: Legal Considerations for Surrogates.
+Click here for Part III: Legal Considerations for Surrogates.